ShaunSHamilton/key-code/README.md

 This extension will prompt to create a new file in your workspace name `key-code.js`.
 Once that is created, the extension will serve the lessons in a WebView.

 ## [Release Notes](CHANGELOG.md)

+## Known Issues

+- Webview does not support some of the currently used CSS properties.
+- Extension prevents keybindings from working, when Webview is closed.

+Be sure to DEACTIVATE the extension, when not in use.